algolia/instantsearch/docgen/src/guide/Styling_widgets.md

 We **strongly** recommend that you use at least **reset.css** in order to neglect visual side effects caused by the new HTML semantics.

-The `reset` theme is ship with the `algolia` one, so no need to import it when you are using the `algolia` theme.
+The `reset` theme CSS is included within the `algolia` CSS, so there is no need to import it separately when you are using the `algolia` theme.

 ### Via CDN